 As a product manager, you need to strike a delicate balance here between making yourself available and being a helicopter product manager.
 Don’t check in with them too frequently or it may be perceived as micromanagement on your part.
 Instead, make yourself available and approachable.
 And schedule regular check-in times with them to arrange more opportunities for questions.
 Don’t make your development team think you don’t trust them.

-Which means that when it comes to this particular stakeholder type, you’ll want to keep your communications strategic and focused on the big picture.
+Which means that when it comes to this particular stakeholder type, you’ll want to keep your communications strategy and focused on the big picture.

 Strategies for Managing Executive Stakeholders

 1. Keep the details to a minimum—unless they ask you specifically.

 Once again, your responsibility is to make sure your product meets its strategic objectives.
 So you should communicate to your developers what you want the product to do, and why that will benefit customers as well as your company’s business goals.
 No need to go into the nitty-gritty.
 Talk high level in themes and outcomes rather than in features and functionalities.

 Executives tend to be positive, optimistic people.
 (Not always, of course, but as a general rule.)
 They’re responsible for a lot, after all—the overall success of their business, many people’s jobs (including yours), investors’ money, etc. They need to believe their company can really become successful.

 With this in mind, whenever possible you want to help contribute to that optimism.
 When you’re speaking with your executive team or presenting your roadmap, for example, don’t just give them a flat, lifeless update about your product’s progress.
 Tell them a story—about how it’s going to change things for your customers.
 Or, about how enthusiastic you are to see the market’s response when the product goes live.
 Give those execs reason to be enthusiastic, too.